 For homeowners, it’s a win-win: If your claim isn’t approved, then you aren’t out any money.
 If your claim is approved, all we want in return is the honor of performing the repair ourselves.

 Once your claim is approved, it’s time to start the building process!
-Click here to learn what happens next.
+Click here to learn Accord restoration services or what happens next.